benc-uk/smilr/README.md

 This application supports a range of demonstration, and learning scenarios, such as:
  - A working example of microservices design
  - Use of containers, Docker & Kubernetes
- - No-SQL and document stores over traditional relational databases
+ - NoSQL and document stores over traditional relational databases
  - Development and deployment challenges of single page applications
+ - RESTful API design
  - Platform services for application hosting
  - Using serverless technology to support or provide services
- - Use of an open source application stack such as Angular and Node.js
+ - Use of an open source application stack such as Node.js
- - RESTful API design
  - The Actor model as an alternative to a traditional data model
  - CQRS (Command & Query Responsibility Segregation) as a possible pattern to separate read and write actions and stores